 The short and honest answer is that you can't always guarantee it.

-As our sources might be unreliable, the documentation will evolve as needed to correct inaccuracies.
+As our sources might be unreliable, pages will evolve as needed to correct inaccuracies.
 Please report any incorrect content using our contact form.

 There is more than one type of controversial content, each has its own answer to this question.